 The rationale for having regional quotas is that fishermen off Georgia and Florida could have an advantage and catch part of the quota early in the year when bad weather would prevent fishermen from catching snowy grouper off the Mid-Atlantic, North Carolina, and South Carolina.
+In June 2009, the Council questioned whether there is any advantage of one state over another given that Amd 16 is part of the status quo.
+Note:Amendment 16 does not include snowy grouper.
 However, as the trip limit is only 100 pounds gutted weight and the quota is very small, early closure of the snowy grouper fishery might not occur.
 In 2006 and 2007, the magnitude of landed snowy grouper was much less than the quota.
-As of October 2008, only 54% of the 84,000 pound gutted weight quota had been met.
+In 2008, only 59% of the 84,000 pound gutted weight quota had been met.
 The trip limit has probably reduced targeting to some degree where only snowy grouper taken as incidental catch are retained when fishermen seek co-occurring species.